victordibia/ai-tutorials/Lab 1 - Interacting with multimodal models and agents/01_Set_up.md

 ![project navigation bar](./Images/aifoundry-project-navigation.jpg)

 We have two new sections:
-1. The first section includes _Playgrounds_ to interact with the models, _Overview_ which provides a general overview of your project, _Model Catalog_ which showcases the available models inside Azure AI Foundry, and _AI Services_ where you can see a list of Azure AI Services available along with demos, use cases and more.
+1. The first section includes _Overview_ which provides a general overview of your project, _Model Catalog_ which showcases the available models inside Azure AI Foundry, _Playgrounds_ to interact with the models, and _AI Services_ where you can see a list of Azure AI Services available along with demos, use cases and more.
-1. **Build and Customize**: This includes useful opportunities to expand your project's reach, such as _working in Code_ by running a cloud compute, access to _Prompt Flow_, and the ability to carry _Fine Tuning_ on your deployments.
+1. **Build and Customize**: This includes useful opportunities to expand your project's reach, such as _working in Code_ by running a cloud compute, creating executable flows that link LLMs, prompts, and Python tools with _Prompt Flow_, and the ability to carry out _Fine Tuning_ on your deployments.
 1. **Assess and Improve:** this includes _Evaluation_ processes for your applications, _Tracing_ to debug your flows and _content filters_ to add guardrails to prompt inputs and completion outputs.
 1. **My assets**: Here you can add additional elements to the project, with resources such as _Data_, _Indexes_, _Models and endpoints_ and _Web apps_ to be used as part of your work.
 1. **Management Center:** a location to manage all you  hub and project details and resources.

 ## Data and indexes

-In this lab we are going to provide models access to a set of private data, to test its capabilities to ground responses on it.
+In this lab we are going to provide models access to a set of private data, to test their ability to ground responses.
 In this step, let's add this data in our Azure AI project.

 Download the data on your machine from [this folder](https://github.com/microsoft/aitour-concept-to-creation-ai-studio/tree/main/src/data/products).
 For the sake of this lab, you don't need to download the whole list of files, pick the first 5 (from *product_info_1.md* to *product_info_5.md*) and save them into a folder named **product_catalog** on your Desktop.